 -

-The strongest signals come from specific scenarios:
+The strongest signals come from specific spots:

 - Bad teams coming off upset wins as underdogs